Willie Morris

-William Weaks Morris (November 29, 1935 – August 2, 1999) was an American writer and editor born in Jackson, Mississippi, though his family later moved to Yazoo City, Mississippi, which he immortalized in his works of prose.
-Morris' trademark was his lyrical prose style and reflections on the American South, particularly the Mississippi Delta.
-In 1967 he became the youngest editor of Harper's Magazine.
-He wrote several works of fiction and nonfiction, including his seminal book North Toward Home, as well as My Dog Skip.
+William Weaks Morris (November 29, 1934 – August 2, 1999) was an American writer and editor born in Jackson, Mississippi and raised in Yazoo City, Mississippi.
+Morris had a lyrical prose style which he lent to reflections on the American South, including Yazoo City and the Mississippi Delta.
+From 1967 to 1971 he was the editor of Harper's Magazine.
+He published more than 20 titles, works of both fiction and nonfiction, the best known of which are North Toward Home and My Dog Skip.